isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 aliases must contain credentials for a user with administrative access to Connections, because the app uses these credentials to authenticate with APIs and read/write content.
 "Destination Auth Alias" isn't used and is hidden if migrating to the OS file system.
-- If migrating to the OS file system, set "Output File Path" to the server file-system location where you want the content and metadata exported.
+- "Output File Path" should be a server file-system location where you want content and metadata exported.
+If migrating to the OS file system, all content and metadata is exported to this location.
+If migrating to Connections Files, metadata is exported to this location only if the migration setting to export metadata is enabled.

 ![API Settings](/assets/ccm-migrator/api-settings01.png)